Rapha149/ArmorStandEditor/README.md

     # The item name of the received item.
 Set to null to default to the armor stand's name.
     # Colors can be used with the MiniMessage format.
+    # Be aware that if you set a value here and an armor stand didn't have a custom name when using the feature,
+    # the armor stand will have the item name as its custom name once placed.
+This is due to Minecraft mechanics with renaming items.
+    # However, the custom name will not be shown, since the visible flag for the custom name will not be set.
+It is shown in the gui (in the renaming item) though.
     itemName: null
     enabled: true
     permission: null